Soumit65/Alpha-Centauri-CUTE-CubeSat-LASP-/README.md

 # Alpha-Centauri-CUTE-CubeSat-LASP
 (Repository under development)
-This repository contains some my basic sections from the analysis for the Alpha Centauri Project I have hadded some important techniques I learnt during the Analysis for the project such as the Lomb Scargle periodogram
+This repository contains some of my basic sections from the analysis for the Alpha Centauri Project under Dr. Dolon Bhattacharaya (UC Boulder LASP)
+I have hadded some important techniques I learnt during the Analysis for the project such as the Lomb Scargle periodogram

 ## Analysis Overview